Duxter7/GA-English-Notes/IT English 1 (A2).md

 Do**es** he work here?
 ## 19-03-2025

 I go to bed at 11 PM
 I went to bed at 11 PM yesterday

 Go - went - gone

 Are you full of energy?

-I am **live**

 What do you do?
 What are you doing?

 Employee